Dysport®

 Is Dysport Safe?

 When provided by a board-certified healthcare professional, Dysport treatment is very safe.
 Dysport injections are associated with few mild side effects, such as injection site pain or swelling in the treatment area.
 However, when an inexperienced injector administers Dysport, the risk of encountering severe, life-threatening side effects increases, such as the spread of toxin effect.
-For this reason, it is crucial that you work with an experienced, board-certified dermatologist, such as Dr. Michele Green.
+For this reason, you must work with an experienced, board-certified dermatologist, such as Dr. Michele Green.
 Dysport injections are often offered at medical spas, aesthetic centers, and “botox parties.”
 Still, treatment with a board-certified dermatologist is the best option to ensure safe and satisfactory results.
 Dr. Green is an artful injector of neuromodulators, dermal fillers, and other injectable cosmetic treatments.
 She has over two and a half decades of experience providing some of the world’s most discerning individuals with the best non-invasive cosmetic treatment options to look and feel like the best versions of themselves.

 In addition, when considering Dysport or other injectable cosmetic treatments, it’s best to examine the medication guide, which contains important safety information and can help to determine any potential contraindications.
 Do not use Dysport if you are allergic to any of its ingredients, are allergic to cow’s milk protein, have a skin infection at or near the injection sites, or are pregnant or breastfeeding.
 If you have any underlying neurologic disorders, swallowing, or breathing problems, please consult your primary physician to see if you can have Dysport injections.
 If you have any allergies to any botulinum toxin product, this is a contraindication to Dysport injections.